 - The property must then be re-inspected by both owners and the Village at least once every 90 days from issuance of Certificate, until vacancy ends.

-- See the application for Vacant Property Registration Form for all necessary registration information.
+- See the Vacant Property Registration Web Site for all necessary registration information.

 Who and what needs to be registered?